robertrosenbusch/gfx803_rocm/README.md

 3. if you trust my compiled WHL-Files into this git-repo, just comment out from Line #76 to Line #116 and import the whl-Files into the container after the building process
 4. build your Docker image via `docker build . -t 'rocm63_pt24:latest'`
 5. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined  -p 8188:8188 rocm63_pt24:latest`
-6. install ComfyUI and download a Model inside the container
+6. install ComfyUI and download a Model inside the container _OR_ use [my ComfyUI-Container-Dockerfile](https://github.com/robertrosenbusch/gfx803_rocm_comfyui)
-7. After installing ComfyUI _reinstall_ pytorch and torchvision wheels into your ComfyUI-Python-Environment. you find the Polaris compiled Python-Wheel-Files into the "/pytorch/dist" and "/vision/dist" Directory or if you use the precompiled WHL file from this repo into the directory you are mapped and transfered.
+7. After installing ComfyUI _reinstall_ pytorch and torchvision wheels into your ComfyUI-Python-Environment.
+You will find the Polaris compiled Python-Wheel-Files into the "/pytorch/dist" and "/vision/dist" Directory or if you use the precompiled WHL file from this repo into the directory you are mapped and transfered.
+8. Since ROCm 6.0 you have to use the "--lowvram" option at ComfyUI to create correct results. *Dont know why* ...